Etzenrade Castle is now open

 Archaeological research is essential in this project.
 Little is left of the old castle, but we excavated the canals and used them as a natural water buffer.
 Excavation trenches are central museum park elements: the trenches are planted and guided with footpaths.

 Replicas of a selection of artifacts are displayed at the exact location they were found, like sculptures amidst the lush planting of Piet Oudolf.
+Once the last work is done, the official opening is planned for September 2021.

 Read more on the project here.